solomonng2001/harvard-cs50x/README.md

 # harvard-cs50x
-This repository was created to document my progression throughout [Havard's CS50x Introduction to Computer Science](https://cs50.harvard.edu/x/2021/)'s 12 weeks-long course.
+This repository was created to document my progression throughout the 12 weeks-long [Havard's CS50x Introduction to Computer Science](https://cs50.harvard.edu/x/2021/) course in 2021.

 Takeaways from this awesome class:
 * Abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web programming